Present-Group-Developments/Commitment-Reward/README.md

 Incentivising employees to commit fully, be rewarded accordingly, and control the process autonomously

-The Initiai Commit by Present Group Developments, indicated on the repository landing page, is the PDF version of the README following GitHub guidelines.
+The Initial Commit by Present Group Developments, indicated on the repository landing page, is the PDF version of the README following GitHub guidelines.

 **This Project is currently live, being undertaken manually with a client.
 It requires developers to turn it into a system and subsequently maintain that system.**